-What is compulsive gambling addiction?
+- What is compulsive gambling?

 - An obsession with gambling

-- Hiding your gambling
+- Hiding gambling behaviors

 - Spending time away from loved ones to gamble instead

-- Feeling down about yourself and guilty after gambling
+- Feeling down and guilty after gambling

 - Failing at attempts to scale back or quit